Get expert-backed, proven tactics in sales compensation. Register now.

 7. Draw Against Commission

-In a draw-against-commission compensation plan, the sales rep receives some of their anticipated commission in advance of earning it so that they have a paycheck while they go through the sales cycle.
+In a draw-against-commission compensation plan, the sales rep receives some of their anticipated commission in advance to have a paycheck while they go through the sales cycle

-An example would be a sales rep who is expected to make $100,000 in sales in October (as that’s their minimum quota), so they receive a check for half of the 10% commission early — in September.
-This gives them $5000 in income before they’ve even earned it.
+Example: A sales rep is expected to make $100,000 in sales in October (their minimum quota).
+In September, they receive a check for half of the 10% commission, providing $5000 in income before they’ve even earned it.

 There are two types of draws.
 A recoverable draw requires the rep to return any overpayments by reducing future commissions until settled.
-A non-recoverable draw doesn’t require the rep to pay back any deficit and may be the more secure option for sales reps.
+A non-recoverable draw doesn’t require paying back any deficit and may be the more secure option for sales reps.

 Advantages: